khaled-zbidat/TelegramPhotoBot/README.md

-Certainly!
+Certaisnly!
 Here are the essential systemctl commands to manage your telegrambot service on Ubuntu:

 🔄 Restart the Service
 To restart the telegrambot service: